Running a business with no office has complications but is doable. Here's how.

 "Setting up an environment that is strictly your workspace is key," said Becky Bavli, CEO and founder of T is for Tame.
 "It should be clean, bright and organized.
 I made the mistake early on of working in a neutral space in our home, and was quickly sucked into the day-to-day of running a house and caring for our kids."

-When you're working in the same space you sleep, do chores and host gatherings, you'll be more tempted by distractions, hindering your performance and focus.
+When you're working in the same space you sleep, do chores and host gatherings, you're more tempted by distractions, hindering your performance and focus.
 If possible, designate a small part of your home to your work; if not, at least sit at a table or desk in a quiet area.

 2. Set flexible work hours.